 We are developing product candidates to treat severe ophthalmologic diseases.
-Our targeted and evolved vector, R100, is used in all three of our ophthalmology clinical stage product candidates and was invented for routine intravitreal injection, leading to transgene expression across the entire surface area of the retina, and in the major cell layers of the retina.
-We believe that the ability to use the same novel vector in all three product candidates will help inform the clinical development of subsequent product candidates using the same vector.
+Our customized and evolved vector, R100, is used in all three of our clinical stage and one preclinical stage ophthalmology product candidates.
+R100 was invented for routine intravitreal injection to express transgene payloads across the entire surface area of the retina, and in the major cell layers of the retina.
+We believe leveraging the ability to use the same novel vector in multiple product candidates will increase product development efficiencies, decrease development risks and inform the clinical development of subsequent product candidates using the same vector.